 Young children should see the dentist every 6 months after that initial visit to continue familiarizing them with the environment and taking further steps to set the stage for lifelong oral health habits.
 As your child gets older, your pediatric dentist will take an initiative as an educator in addition to their dentist to refine those skills you’ve been working on at home.
 It is important for children to learn the basics of flossing, brushing, and overall oral hygiene.

-If you are looking for a pediatric dentist, we would love to schedule a visit to go over any questions you may have.
+If you are looking for a pediatric dentist in the Lafayette, LA, area, we would love to schedule a visit to go over any questions you may have.
 Maestri Dental strives to surpass parental expectations and ensure our youngest patients enjoy coming to see us.
 We want all of our patients, regardless of age, to feel like an active participant in their oral health.